Categoricity for transfinite extensions of modules

 Let $\mathcal D$ be a deconstructible class of modules, and let $\kappa$ be the least cardinal $\kappa \geq \card R + \aleph_0$ such that $\mathcal D$ is $\kappa^+$-deconstructible.
 The \emph{categoricity spectrum} of $\mathcal D$ is defined as the class of all cardinals $\lambda \geq \kappa$ such that $\mathcal D$ is $\lambda$-categorical.
 This spectrum is denoted by $\Spec {\mathcal D}$.
 We will say that $\Spec {\mathcal D}$ is \emph{bounded} in case there exists a cardinal $\mu \geq \kappa$ such that $\Spec {\mathcal D} \subseteq \langle \kappa , \mu \rangle$.
 For an infinite cardinal $\nu$, we will denote by $\langle \nu, \infty )$ the class of all cardinals $\geq \nu$.

 Obviously, categoricity in a tail implies categoricity in a big cardinal, but there are various instances where also the reverse implication holds, see \cite{M1}, \cite{M2} for some recent results related to this phenomenon.
 In classic model theory of first-order theories, $T$, the phenomenon is expressed by the Morley-Shelah Categoricity Theorem: if $T$ is categorical in a cardinal $\kappa > \mid{T}\mid$, then $T$ is categorical in all cardinals $\lambda > \mid{T}\mid$, \cite{S}.
 Here $\mid{T}\mid$ denotes the cardinality of non-logical symbols that occur in the axioms of $T$.
-Notice however, that classes of modules of interest in the present paper, i.e., those of the form $\Filt{\mathcal C}$ and $\dFilt{\mathcal C}$ for a set of modules $\mathcal C$, are not axiomatizable in general.
-For example, the class of all flat modules is axiomatizable, iff the ring $R$ is left coherent, while the class of all projective modules is axiomatizable, iff $R$ is left coherent and right perfect, cf.\ \cite{ES}.
+Notice however, that classes of modules of interest in the present paper, i.e., those of the form $\Filt{\mathcal C}$ and $\dFilt{\mathcal C}$ for a set of modules $\mathcal C$, are not first-order axiomatizable in general.
+For example, the class $\mathcal F _0$ of all flat modules is first-order axiomatizable, iff the ring $R$ is left coherent, while the class $\mathcal P _0$ of all projective modules is first-order axiomatizable, iff $R$ is left coherent and right perfect, cf.\ \cite{ES}.

 The Morley-Shelah Categoricity Theorem is one of the major achievements of classic model theory.
-So it is natural to ask for its extension to the setting of abstract model theory, i.e., the theory of abstract elementary classes in the sense of \cite{S-aec1} and \cite{S-aec2} (see also \cite{B}).
+So it is natural to ask for its extension to the setting of infinitary model theory.
+Here, we will focus on the main setting of contemporary infinitary model theory, the abstract elementary classes in the sense of \cite{S-aec1} and \cite{S-aec2} (see also \cite{B}).
 First, we recall the relevant definitions: